San Antonio Trial Law Firm Protecting Your Rights In and Out of Court

 Your estate plan is unique to you.
 When you talk to our estate planning attorney, we will go over your retirement plans, your beneficiaries, and your goals for the future.
 We will then create legal documents to preserve your assets and protect your final wishes.

-How Does The Hicks Law Firm Stand Out?
+What Makes The Hicks Law Firm Stand Out?

 Legal issues are rarely straightforward matters.
 At The Hicks Law Firm, we pride ourselves on finding creative salutations to meet your legal needs.
 Relating to clients is the best way to fight for their best interests, and our attorney will always put himself in your shoes to pursue the outcome you deserve.